 Friendly Reminders – Personal Capital includes an automated email feature that summarizes weekly changes in your net worth.
 You can choose to receive other alerts and bill payments reminders as well.

 Valuable Tools – At no additional cost, Personal Capital provides numerous tools to help you make better financial decisions.
 These tools can help reduce your taxable income, improve your asset allocation, lower your investment fees, and track your investment performance over time.

 Technology – The interface is very intuitive and Personal Capital can be used on a computer, tablet, or smartphone.
 The Personal Capital app integrates seamlessly, making it easy to check your accounts on the go.

 Ease of Use – Getting started and syncing accounts is incredibly easy with Personal Capital.
 In addition, the graphs and charts provide valuable financial information that is easy to read and understand.

 Investment Management Fees – Their investment management service isn’t horribly priced, but it’s higher than other online competitors.
-The fees are comparable to local financial advisors, but all Personal Capital correspondence is handled remotely.

 Bugs and Glitches – Early on, Personal Capital had some technical issues on the site that made the user experience a little bit irritating.
 However, over the last 2-3 years, they have improved the interface and usability.
 Since ironing out the early bugs, I have not witnessed technical issues when linking or managing my accounts.
 Some users still report issues when linking certain financial accounts, but this is becoming increasingly rare with each update.